martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 EncryptedExtensions message.

-# WebRTC Identity Binding {#webrtc}
+# WebRTC and SIP Identity Bindings {#id}

-The identity assertion used for WebRTC {{!WEBRTC-SEC}} is bound only to the certificate fingerprint of an endpoint and can therefore be copied by an attacker along with any SDP `fingerprint` attributes.
+The identity assertions used for WebRTC (Section 7 of {{!WEBRTC-SEC}}) and the SIP PASSPoRT using in SIP identity ({{!SIP-ID}}, {{!PASSPoRT=RFC8225}}) are bound only to the certificate fingerprint of an endpoint and can therefore be copied by an attacker along with any SDP `fingerprint` attributes.
 An attacker can exploit this by causing a victim to believe that they are communicating with an attacker-controlled identity, when they are really talking to another entity of the attacker's choice.
 The attacker only needs to create an identity assertion that covers a certificate fingerprint of their choosing.

 The problem might appear to be caused by the fact that an identity provider is not required to verify that the entity requesting an identity assertion controls